How to Write a Conclusion Paragraph

 When writing a concluding paragraph, there are a few points that you should try to avoid.
 Let us see what those are.

-- Do not start your conclusion with generic phrases like in conclusion, in summary, or to sum up, etc. These phrases are not forbidden but can make your writing sound weak.
+- Do not start your conclusion with generic phrases like in conclusion, in summary, to sum up, etc. These phrases are not forbidden but can make your writing sound weak.
 Also, readers know they are at the end of your article or essay and do not need a signpost.

 - Avoid using apologetic phrases that sound confused such as “there is no clear answer to this question” or “there are good arguments on both sides of this issue”.
 Even if you explored different points of view in the article, the conclusion must have a clear viewpoint.

 - Do not include new evidence or ideas in the conclusion part.
-It confuses the readers on what you want to say.
+It confuses the readers about what you want to say.
 The conclusion should be a recap, summary, or repeat of what you have already written in your article.

 - Do not simply summarize what comes before.
 For a short article, you do not need to restate all your supporting opinions.
 Just summarize the entire article into a concise piece.